SlobodaLab/R-Workshop/03-project-organization.md

 - Loading all of your data sets into memory.
 - Munging and preprocessing your data into a form that’s suitable for analysis.

+Each time you are working in your project you must load the ProjectTemplate package.
+When you are first creating your project use the function `create.project()`.
+When you are working in a project that has already been created use the function `load.project()' to bring your project into R.
 ```
 library("ProjectTemplate")
 create.project()